Exploring and Interacting with the Set of Good Sparse Generalized Additive Models: Approximating the Rashomon Set

 where if $u\leq 0$, $R_P$ is empty.
-If we want to merge multiple set of bins, the calculations can be slightly modified to summing up sets of rows and columns separately corresponding to the sets of bins to be merged. $R_P$ serves as a simple approximation of the Rashomon set for the smaller support set.
-Every $\w$ in $R_P$ is also in the Rashomon set because it is a subset of the original ellipsoid $\hat{R}$, and all points in $\hat{R}$ are in the Rashomon set.
+If we want to merge multiple sets of bins, the calculations can be slightly modified to summing up sets of rows and columns separately corresponding to the sets of bins to be merged. $R_P$ serves as a simple approximation of the Rashomon set for the smaller support set.
+Since essentially all of the original ellipsoid $\hat{R}$ is in the Rashomon set, and $R_P$ is a subset of $\hat{R}$, every $\w$ in $R_P$ is also in the Rashomon set.
 In fact, since the support set gets smaller, $\L_s$ becomes smaller too, and the loss is even lower, i.e., for $\w$ in $R_P$, $\L(\w)\leq \theta - \lambda_0(\kappa-k)$.